What steps to take it you are being sued in Singapore?

 What happens during the trial?

 A trial is conducted by both parties’ lawyers.
 The plaintiff’s lawyers will usually commence the proceedings.
-Each of the plaintiff’s witness will then be cross-examined by the Defendant’s lawyers.
+Each of the plaintiff’s witnesses will then be cross-examined by the Defendant’s lawyers.
 If necessary, certain witnesses may also be re-examined.
 After all of the plaintiff’s witnesses have given evidence, the plaintiff’s case is closed.
 The defendant’s witnesses will then testify and be cross-examined by the Plaintiffs’ lawyers.
 After both parties have given evidence, lawyers will make closing submissions.

 Judgement is either made immediately after the trial or if the matter is particularly complex, the Judge may also adjourn the proceedings to consider the arguments and evidence and instruct the parties on when to return for judgement.